Environmental Compliance & Hazardous Materials

 Contaminated soil

 Los Angeles has a complex environmental history.
 Decades of leaded gasoline use have deposited lead in soils across the city, particularly near freeways and major roadways.
 Former agricultural land may contain pesticide residues.
 Properties near former industrial sites, gas stations, or dry cleaners may have hydrocarbon or solvent contamination.
-The 2025 Palisades and Eaton fires deposited lead, mercury, and other heavy metals from burned structures into surrounding soils.

 On most residential construction projects, soil contamination becomes an issue during excavation - either for foundation work, grading, or utility trenching.
 The excavated material needs to go somewhere, and if it is contaminated above regulatory thresholds, it cannot be disposed of as clean fill.
 It must be profiled (tested), classified, and hauled to an appropriate receiving facility, which may be a Class I, II, or III landfill depending on contamination levels.